JeannAndrade/midnight/content/git/index.md

 If your current branch is set up to track a remote branch (see the next section and Git Branching for more information), you can use the git pull command to automatically fetch and then merge that remote branch into your current branch.

-Para baixar um branch específico, use `git pull nome-servidor-remoto nome-branch`
+Para baixar um branch específico, use:

+`git pull nome-servidor-remoto nome-branch`

 ### Diferença entre fetch e pull